Tochukz/Amazon-Web-Services/AWS-Certified-Solutions-Architech-2017/README.md

 There are four sources of AMIs:
 1. __Published by AWS__ - These include multiple distributions of Linux (including Ubuntu, Red Hat, and Amazon's own distribution) and Windows 2008 and Windows 2012.
 As with any OS installation, you should immediately apply all appropriate patches upon launch.
 2. __The AWS Marketplace__  - Instances launched from an AWS Marketplace AMI incur the standard hourly cost of the instance type plus an additional per-hour charge for the additional software except for open-source packages which have no additional charge.
 3. __Generating from Existing Instances__ - Am AMI can be created from an existing Amazon EC2 instance.
-A launched instance is first configured to meet all the customer's corporate standards and the an AMI is then generated from the configured instances and used to generate all instances of that OS.
+A launched instance is first configured to meet all the customer's corporate standards and then an AMI is generated from the configured instances and used to lunch new instances of that OS.
-4. __Uploading Virtual Servers__ - Using AWSVM Import/Export service, customers can create images from various virtualization formats, including raw, VHD, VMDK, and OVA.
+4. __Uploading Virtual Servers__ - Using AWS VM Import/Export service, customers can create images from various virtualization formats, including raw, VHD, VMDK, and OVA.
 Make sure you are compliant with the licensing terms of your OS vendor.

 __Addressing an Instance__
 There are several ways that an instance may be addressed over the web upon creation:
-* __Public Domain Name System (DNS) Name__ This DNS name can not be specified and persists only while the instance is running and cannot be transferred to another instance.
+* __Public Domain Name System (DNS) Name__ - This DNS name cannot be specified and persists only while the instance is running and cannot be transferred to another instance.
-* __Public IP__  This address persists only while the instance is running and cannot be transferred to another instance.
+* __Public IP__ - This address persists only while the instance is running and cannot be transferred to another instance.
-* __Elastic IP__  This address is a public address that can be reserved and associated with an Amazon EC2 instance.
-This IP address persists until the customer releases it and can be transferred to a replacement another instance.
+* __Elastic IP__ - This address is a public address that can be reserved and associated with an Amazon EC2 instance.
+This IP address persists until the customer releases it and can be transferred to a replacement or another instance.

 In the context of an Amazon VPC, we also have __Private IP addresses__ and __Elastic Network Interfaces__ (ENIs).